 Maintaining an effective and efficient rotation system is a vital component of any business that relies on inventory for its operations.
 Keeping track of current stock levels and rotation patterns prevents products from becoming old or expired.

 Several tips and tricks can help with this process, including labels, bins, WMS systems, and cycle counting.

 The first step in maintaining a stock rotation system is properly labelling your incoming products.
 Whether you use barcodes or stickers, labels provide an easy way to identify and track items as they come in.
 Creating a standard product label with item number, quantity, and date ensures consistency upon receipt.

 Many WMS systems generate these labels upon receipt.
 This capability makes assigning them to specific locations within your storage area easier and allows you to scan them for bin moves or shipments.

 In addition to labels, bins or other types of containers are also essential for managing inventory.
 These allow you to store multiple items in one location, making it simple and fast to count or check on a particular product at any time.

 Placing overstock behind the picking bins is a measure to ensure order selectors consume the oldest product first.
 Using different-coloured containers can also be helpful for quickly distinguishing between different categories of products or departments within your business.

 Warehouse Management System

-Another critical component of effective inventory management has a reliable and up-to-date WMS system.
+Another critical component of effective inventory management is a reliable and up-to-date WMS system.
 This software allows you to input information about all incoming items.
 It also alerts for low inventory levels or expiring dates so you can take action before running out of needed stock or having something go bad unexpectedly.